ANALYSIS-Dealmakers grapple with unprecedented U.S. challenge to mergers

 "It's a combination of the FTC and (Justice Department) being willing to litigate and the fact that companies are fighting back," Grosberg said.

-The regulators managed to stop 15 out of the 22 deals, many without a court fight as companies gave up and walked away from their agreement.
+The DOJ and the FTC managed to stop 15 out of the 22 deals, many without a court fight as companies gave up and walked away from their agreement.
 More recently, they have lost four attempts to block mergers in court, though they are appealing two of the cases.

 These losses have not soured regulators' appetite for challenging mergers.
 Biden's appointees - FTC Chair Lina Khan and DoJ antitrust chief Jonathan Kanter - are pressing on, arguing that corporate consolidation has gone too far, harming consumers and workers at a time of rampant inflation.